 Community Involvement Advisory Committee

-The Community Involvement Advisory Council (CIAC) and the Community Ombudsman work to increase the flow of information between communities and the Department of Natural Resources and Environmental Control; increase community participation; and facilitate dialogue among all stakeholders during the decision-making process.
+The Community Involvement Advisory Council (CIAC) and the Community Ombudsman work to increase the flow of information between Delaware communities and the Department of Natural Resources and Environmental Control; to increase community participation; and to facilitate dialogue among all stakeholders during the decision-making process.

 The CIAC was established (through 29 Del.
 Code Section 8016 A) as a permanent council serving in an advisory capacity to the Secretary of the Department of Natural Resources and Environmental Control.
 Signed into law by Governor Ruth Ann Minner in July 2001, the legislation charged the CIAC with interacting between DNREC and Delaware communities.
 The Community Ombudsman position was also authorized by the same legislation.